Sanglorian/orcus/Orcus Advanced Options - current.md

 Level 2 Trick Practice (Bluff)

 **Cost to Learn:** 21 gp
-**Completion Time:** *
+**Completion Time:** See below
 **Components:** 1 recovery
 **Duration:** Instantaneous

 You use a magic item or other magical device even if you do not meet the prerequisites to do so.
-You must succeed on a Bluff check (DC 15 + half the level of the magic item or device) in order to do so.
+You must succeed on a Bluff check (easy DC based on the level of the magic item or device) in order to do so.
 If you fail, there may be negative consequences depending on the item or device.
 The completion time is double the normal time it takes to activate the item.

 ### Hidden Magic